-time that the student is determined to be missing in accordance with the missing residential student procedure.
+Students age 18 and above and emancipated minors are given the opportunity to designate a confidential individual or individuals to be contacted by the College no more than 24 hours after the time that the student is determined to be missing in accordance with the missing residential student procedure.
 A designation remains in effect until changed or revoked by the student.
 Should the student not formally declare a separate missing person contact, the emergency contact on record will be notified.
 Students may update their missing person contact and their emergency contact information at any time by notifying the Division of Student Affairs.

 The Division of Student Affairs is located in the Platt Campus Center (301 Platt Blvd., Claremont, CA 91711) or contact them by email at dean of students@hmc.edu.
+The email should include student name, student ID, and name and contact information for new missing person contact and/or emergency contact.
 This information will not be disclosed except to law enforcement personnel in furtherance of a missing person investigation or as required by law.